 2. Omega-3 fatty acids

-Omega-3 fatty acids are healthy nutrients that lower your LDL or bad cholesterol, triglycerides and increase your HDL or good cholesterol.
+Omega-3 fatty acids are healthy nutrients that lower your LDL or bad cholesterol and triglycerides and increase your HDL or good cholesterol.

 They also reduce your blood pressure and blood clotting risks thereby protecting you from heart disease.